iterative/dvc.org/content/docs/command-reference/stage/list.md

 ## Description

-Prints a summarized list of stages including their names and a one-line description (which can be omitted using `--names-only`).
+Prints a list of stages including their names and a one-line description (which can be omitted using `--names-only`).
 This command is useful for discovering or reviewing what stages are present in the project without having to examine `dvc.yaml` files manually.
 It can also be a shorter alternative to `dvc dag`.

 Without any `targets`, `dvc stage list` lists the stages from `./dvc.yaml` (in the current working directory) by default.